akshitagupta15june/Face-X/Snapchat_Filters/Bunny_Nose/Readme.md

 cheekbones, etc. Due to these beauty filters, young women are now seeking plastic surgeons to alter their appearance to look just like their filtered photos (this trend is called Snapchat dysmorphia)
+ Overall, this study’s findings explain how beauty filters, fitspirations, and social media likes affect many young women’s perceptions of beauty and body image.
+By understanding why many young women use these beauty filters it can help and encourage companies to create reliable resources and campaigns that encourage natural beauty and self-love for women all around the world.